NaimKabir/RoboND-Rover-Project/writeup_template.md

 Then I got to work adding functionality.
 First up was a `blur_binarized_img` function that smoothed out the sometimes choppy results from a perspective transform.

 It takes in an image and a desired 'blur factor' to smooth out the images.
-The function is copied below:

 ```python
 #Include a blurring functionality